ColinFay/proustr/README.md

 This package gives you access to all the books from Marcel Proust "À la recherche du temps perdu" collection.
 This collection is divided in books, which are divided in volumes.

-Inspired by the package {janeaustenr} by Julia Silge.
+Inspired by the package [janeaustenr](https://github.com/juliasilge/janeaustenr) by Julia Silge.

 Here is a list of all the books contained in this pacakage :